 Then, each day, come back to the dashboard and work down it:

-- First revise any verses listed for revision
+- First review any verses listed for review

 - Then click 'Learn' to learn one new verse